 What are sleeping arrangements at the Museum Education Building like?

-Sleeping areas are located within our unique Museum Education building.
+Sleeping areas are located within our unique Museum Education building (see a photo below).
 All areas have wood floors or industrial carpet.
 You will be placed in a sleeping area with some or all of your group, depending on your group’s size.
 With mixed-gender groups, children (and adults) may be separated by gender.
 Please let us know prior to the overnight if any of your participants have any special needs or require special accommodation.

 What type of food is served during the overnight program?